brentvollebregt/nitratine.net/posts/python-retweet-bot/post.md

 ```

 ## Final Notes
-Unfortunately I didn't add a "tag your friend" command because I didn't want to annoy anyone and didn't bother making another account.
-This could be a bit hard to impliment because sometimes this is an arbitrary number requested.
+Unfortunately, I didn't add a "tag your friend" command because I didn't want to annoy anyone and didn't bother making another account.
+This could be a bit hard to implement because sometimes this is an arbitrary number requested.

 I am not responsible for any harm that may come from this.